enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 GenericParameter -Universal Data Contract
 ==========================================

 ``LimonTypes::GenericParameter`` is the single data type flowing through every layer of the engine.
 It is the canonical representation of any named, typed value shared between the editor, C++ extensions, Python scripts, AI actors, trigger results, and RenderMethod configuration.
+One struct covers three concerns for an extension at once - **load** from disk, **serialize** to disk, and **edit** in the editor - so an extension describes its parameters once and gets all three.
 The editor automatically generates the appropriate ImGui widget for each parameter type -no separate editor code is required for any extension.

+Actions, Player Extensions, AI Actors, and RenderMethods all expose their configuration through this contract via ``getParameters()`` / ``setParameters()``.
+Camera Attachment is the one extension point not yet migrated to it.

 **RequestParameterType** -controls which editor widget is rendered: